Are you feeling overwhelmed following the birth of your child?

 Will this pass?

 Typically, postpartum blues is caused by hormonal changes.
 For some individuals, symptoms clear up after two weeks.
 For others, PMADs occur, and symptoms can last up to a year or more.

 The good news is that therapy can help alleviate symptoms quickly.
 Within a relatively short amount of time, you can reduce physical stress symptoms and return to feeling like yourself.

 If you’re curious about the difference between postpartum depression and the baby blues, we recently wrote a blog on the topic.
 You can read about the unique characteristics of PMADs here.

 I identify as LGBTQ+ and worry you will not understand my unique experience of parenthood.

 At Brave Minds, we understand that there are many different experiences of becoming a parent.
 This transition is unique to you, your journey to becoming a parent, your relationship with your partner, and your intersecting identities.
 We believe that all birthing people should receive postpartum support and proper care.
 Brave Minds provides a safe space for all to express, process and overcome burdensome feelings.
 We uphold the highest inclusivity standards and accept all clients for who they are.

 Does going to therapy mean I’m a bad parent?

 Absolutely not.
 Seeking out help is a sign of strength—not of weakness.
 It’s a sign that you’re actively trying to improve your health, allowing you to form a supportive connection with your baby.

 Please also note that our services are completely confidential.
 Therapy is a safe space where you are encouraged to express emotions freely.
 Together, we can process fears and restore confidence that you are indeed a wonderful parent.

 Be the Parent You Wish to Be

-If you’re located in Scotch Plains, NJ and are ready to receive support for postpartum mood disorders, we’re ready to help.
-Our trained and caring therapists at our offices in Scotch Plains are waiting to work with you and your child in therapy.
+If you’re located in Scotch Plains or Branchburg, NJ and are ready to receive support for postpartum mood disorders, we’re ready to help.
+Our trained and caring therapists are waiting to work with you and your child in therapy.
 If you’d prefer to meet with a counselor via video session, we can offer online therapy in New Jersey.
 To begin counseling, follow a few simple steps: